sammito1/fuel/docs/assignment-4.md

 ### *4. List who did what within the group.*

-* Travis: Completed views and unit tests for the Client Profile Module
+* Travis: Completed views, models, and unit tests for the Client Profile Module
-* Khang: Completed views and unit tests for the Fuel Quote Module
+* Khang: Completed views, models, and unit tests for the Fuel Quote Module
-* Sammy:
+* Sammy: Completed views, models, and unit tests for Login/Registration.